 Uploading all or part of your product catalog to Pinterest gives you more control over the display of your products in the Shop tab.
 Rather than showing all products mixed up on the page in no particular order, it's possible to feature up to 8 product groups.
 In the example above for Habitat UK, product groups could be created for armchairs, tables, floor lamps or even special offers.

 The product catalog creation and upload can be a little tricky if you're unfamiliar with processing data feeds.
 A data source file in a specific format needs to be created and made available at a server location that Pinterest can access.
-If you need help with this, check out our Pinterest Shop Creation service.
+If your e-commerce store is on Shopify connecting your catalog to Pinterest is a piece of cake via the Shopify/Pinterest channel.

 4. Be ready for people who shop with their camera